 Everyone knows exercise and daily physical activity are important, but what is the difference between the two?
 Exercise is a repetitive, structured and focused action; think bicep curls, step aerobics or crunches.
 Physical activity is a broader term referring to general body movements done throughout a person's normal day.
 Working, gardening, house chores, playing with your children - those are all physical activities.
 While there's no denying exercise is good for your health, “there's a significant benefit to being physically active, even without intending to be,” says Eyal Ben-Arie, M.D., a vascular surgeon at Piedmont.

 While formal exercise will go a long way in building muscular and aerobic strength, increasing physical activity during your daily routine has significant benefits as well.
 Increased activity can help increase cardiorespiratory and muscular fitness, improve bone health, and reduce the risk of depression.
-In fact, when compared to people engaged in high-level physical activity, such as those who train for marathons or do cross-training, people who have active jobs/lifestyles have generally better cardiovascular health.
+In fact, when compared to people engaged in high-level physical activity, such as those who train for marathons or do cross-training, people who have active jobs/lifestyles generally have better cardiovascular health.

 “Being active in a variety of ways is better for more than just cardiovascular health, but also better in the perspective of musculoskeletal health and exercise-related injuries” says Dr. Ben-Arie.